moritzebeling/tobiasbierler/README.md

     "title": "This image shows a beautiful building"
 }
 ```
+Be careful to not add a comma after the last entry.

 Otherwise, the image title will be generated from that filename, eg:
 - `image.jpg` -> Image
 - `1_image.jpg` -> Image